Achievable logoAchievable logo

 a+b7/5=36=b/a

-Try solving it on your own, and then double-check your work below!
+Try solving it on your own, and then double-check your work below.

 a+bb=36=36−a

-And then let’s substitute it into the other equation:
+Now substitute into the ratio equation:

 7/57/57a/57a12aa=b/a=(36−a)/a=36−a=180−5a=180=15